 Your First Few Weeks as an Apprentice

-Making the transition onto an apprenticeship programme can be daunting initially, as there’s quite a lot to get your head around.
+Making the transition onto an apprenticeship programme can be daunting initially.
+This is mostly due to having what seems a lot to get your head around.
 This has been exacerbated by the impact of working and studying remotely due to COVID19.
 The good news is that there are some simple actions you can take in your first few weeks to hit the ground running.

 In the first week of your apprenticeship I recommend you download a copy of your apprenticeship standard and assessment plan, and READ THEM!
 If you’re feeling super keen, why not laminate them and pin them to your wall at home.
 While this might not sound like the most exciting activity for your first week in a new role; trust me it will pay dividends in the long run.
-Becoming an apprentice means signing up to achieve a series of challenging requirements and you are much better off knowing what you’ve signed up to at the start of the journey rather than half way through.
+Becoming an apprentice means signing up to achieve a series of challenging requirements.
+You are therefore much better off knowing what you’ve signed up to at the start of the journey.
+As opposed to half way through.